jdjoum/System-Design-Notes/README.md

   - Factors Influencing Throughput: Includes network bandwidth, CPU capacity, database performance, and I/O operations.
   - Scalability: Systems often need to scale (vertically or horizontally) to handle higher throughput as demand grows.
   - Bottlenecks: Identifying and addressing components that limit throughput, such as slow database queries or limited processing power, is crucial for optimizing performance.

+### Latency

+  In system design, **latency** refers to the time it takes for a request to travel from the client to the server and back, or the time it takes for data to move through the system.
+Lower latency means faster response times, which is critical for ensuring a good user experience.

+  Key Factors Affecting Latency:
+  1. Network Latency: Time taken for data to travel over the network due to distance, bandwidth, or congestion.
+  2. Processing Latency: Time spent by servers and databases to process the request.
+  3. Disk Latency: Time taken to read or write data to disk (HDD vs. SSD impacts this).
+  4. Database Latency: Query execution time and time spent accessing or retrieving data.

+  Strategies to Reduce Latency:
+  - Caching: Store frequently accessed data in memory (e.g., Redis) to avoid repeated database hits.
+  - Load Balancing: Distribute traffic evenly across servers to prevent overloading any single server.
+  - CDNs: Content Delivery Networks bring data closer to users by caching it at multiple geographical locations.
+  - Efficient Algorithms: Use optimized algorithms to reduce processing time.
+  - Asynchronous Processing: Handle tasks that don’t need to be synchronous in the background to improve user-perceived response times.

+  Latency is often measured in milliseconds (ms), and optimizing it is crucial for scaling large systems effectively.